e-c-k-e-r/tortoise-tts/README.md

 ## To-Do

+- [ ] Re-backport all the creature comforts from VALL-E
 - [X] Reimplement original inferencing through TorToiSe (as done with `api.py`)
   - [ ] Reimplement candidate selection with the CLVP
   - [ ] Reimplement redaction with the Wav2Vec2